flax-lang/flax/README.md

 - Found a bug?
 Want a feature?
 - Just submit a pull request!
 - Alternatively, join the discussion at #flax-lang on Freenode IRC.
-- Requested help: Error catching, please!
-Sometimes the Flax compiler will fail to catch invalid things, leading to fired assertions or even broken LLVM-IR being generated (on the LLVM level, which gives cryptic messages)
+- Requested help: Improved edge-case detection!
+With FIR now, cryptic LLVM assertions are much rarer, but might still happen.

 -----------------------------------------------